quru/qis/README.md

   * User-defined
   * Tagging a zone or location on an image
   * Searching by tag
-* Image folios
-  * A "basket" or virtual folder of selected images
-  * Short URL to view the images (gallery viewer integration)
-  * Download all as a zip
-  * Special access controls, e.g. guest access?
 * The ability to use an object store (e.g. Amazon S3) for back-end image storage
 * New imaging operations
   * Automatic crop to target dimensions